Buying real estate in Abidjan?

 Can I buy land in Abidjan through marriage to a local in 2026?

-As of early 2026, marriage to an Ivorian citizen does not automatically grant a foreigner the legal right to own rural land in Cote d'Ivoire, because the rural land law restricts ownership based on nationality rather than marital status.
+As of early 2026, marrying an Ivorian citizen does not automatically grant a foreigner the legal right to own land in Ivory Coast, because the urban land system in Abidjan is built around title verification and formal procedure (ACD, CMPF, Conservation registration), not around marital status.

 There is a lot of mistakes you can make, we cover 99% of them in our list of risks and pitfalls people face when buying property in Abidjan.